microsoft/hlsl-specs/proposals/0039-debugbreak.md

 Behavioral changes may include:

-- Breaking regardless of a debugging enabled
+- Breaking regardless of debugging being enabled
 - Disabling debug break instructions entirely

 It is expected that the driver compiler will alter behavior during lowering